google/koladata/docs/koda_v1_api_reference.md

 The operator also passes through arolla.unspecified, and raises when it receives anything else except unspecified, string or schema DataItem.

-This operator exists to support kde.core.new* family of operators.
+This operator exists to support kde.entities.new* family of operators.

 Args:
   name_or_schema: The input name or schema.